hjliss0628/employee-intranet/README.md

 ### Run Automation

 Begins the automatic state and firm calendar search.
+It will prompt you to sign into Clio and you can sign-in or close the window.

 ### Edit Run Link